 Step 2 - Insert Joint Strip

 Cut a strip of joint tape to place into the channel.
 The tape should be at least an inch shorter than the channel.
-This will avoid having tape ends showing above the drywall's surface after you've filled the channel.
-Now, lay the paper into the channel, so it is pressed against the channel's rear surface.
+This will avoid having tape ends showing above the surface of the drywall after you've filled the channel.
+Now, lay the paper into the channel, so it is pressed against the rear surface of the channel.

 Step 3 - Apply Joint Compound